 Search engine phishing is a relatively new phishing technique that involves the fraudster creating a legitimate-looking website that features in search engine rankings - often in the 'shopping' section of a search query.

-The website will typically offer amazing deals but when the website user pays for their order, the products never arrive and the payment details might also be used for further fraudulent purposes, such as making big purchases.
+The website will typically offer amazing deals, but when the website user pays for their order, the products never arrive and the payment details might also be used for further fraudulent purposes.

-With so many different types of phishing attacks, it is easy to see why it is the number one cause of data breaches.
-The attacks rely on employee errors and their lack of data security knowledge to obtain sensitive data.
+With a huge variety of phishing attacks out there, it’s easy to see why it is the number one cause of data breaches.